 Before the procedure

-Once you have checked in for your catheterization, you'll have your blood pressure and pulse checked.
-You'll be asked to use the toilet to empty your bladder.
+You may be asked to use the toilet to empty your bladder.

 During the procedure

 - Right heart catheterization.
-This procedure checks the pressure and blood flow in the right side of your heart.
-For this procedure, the catheter is inserted in the vein in your neck or groin.
-The catheter has special sensors in it to measure the pressure and blood flow in your heart.
+This is done to check the pressure and blood flow in the right side of the heart.
+A catheter is inserted in a vein in the neck or groin.
+The catheter has special sensors in it.

 After the procedure

-Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.
+Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.

 Aug.
 22, 2023